dallongo/pyRESTvk/README.md

 * [Shutdown The Simple Server] [shutdown-snippet] for the werkzeug shutdown endpoint
 * [Specialized JSON-oriented Flask App] [json-snippet] for the JSON HTTP exception code messages
 * [HTTP Basic Auth] [auth-snippet] for the HTTP authentication wrapper

+### Other/Similar Solutions

+For the sake of completeness, I've compiled a non-exhaustive list of other software packages that tackle similar problems.
+Many of the following projects are either closed-source, platform-specific, sim-specific, or abandoned:

+* [DCS-BIOS] provides a stable, documented interface for external hardware and software to interact with the clickable cockpit of a DCS aircraft
+* [UltraMFCD] app for DCS that extracts aircraft diplays and presents them as normal windows which can be dragged around and resized as the user desires
+* [Helios] integration package which connects your touch screen to your simulation, turning it into a fully functional glass cockpit
+* [GPT] streams Falcon4 BMS cockpit displays to remote rendering computers and forwards emulated keyboard input from one computer to another
+* [TouchBuddy] lightweight windows application that provides a GUI for users to interface with games via a touchscreen
+* [Power-Grid] fully-customizable remote control for your PC lets you connect to, monitor, and control your PC and games directly from your smartphone
+* [LuaMacros] active development, open-source, sim-agnostic, keyboard macro scripting with network interface